KaustubhRai/Typical-Noob-CyberSecurity-Projects/README.md

 # Typical Noob CyberSecurity Projects

+## [abandoned project for now, will complete all the stuff inside when free]

 Going to be a list of side cybersecurity projects where i lazily make beginner projects.

 starting with projects in this manner, all projects are just a rough interpretation not the final polished version. just playing around and learning.